-“Today was a memorable day in the history of the Amsterdam Securities Exchange.
-H.M. the Woman made her appearance in the temple, which had hitherto been the undisputed territory of men.”
-This is how the Handelsblad, publication of April 16, 1923, described how Miss Henriëtte Wilhelmina Deterding, the first female member, joined the securities exchange.
-She was accompanied in by W.G.
-Wendelaar, stock exchange chairman, and there were flowers.
+“Today was a momentous day in the history of the Amsterdam Stock Exchange.
+H.M. the Woman made her entrance into the temple, which until now has been the undisputed territory of the man.”
+Thus the Handelsblad of April 16, 1923 described the joining of the fellowship of Miss Henriëtte Wilhelmina Deterding, the first female member.
+She was ushered in by scholarship chairman W.G.
+Wendelaar, and there were flowers.
 Her membership lasted until 1931.
-However, the arrival of Miss Deterding was not a harbinger of a new era.
-The stock exchange was and remained a male bastion.
+Yet the arrival of Miss Deterding was not a harbinger of a new era.
+The stock market was and remained a man’s stronghold.

 Johanna Borski-van de Velde, who lived from 1764 to 1846, might have been jealous of Miss Deterding.
-After her husband died in 1814, Johanna ran a considerable financial empire, the Firma Weduwe Borski, including securities brokers.
-She moved in the highest financial circles and led the company as successfully as her husband before her.
-However, she had to relinquish one thing to her male attorney: the representation of the firm on the securities exchange.
-In those days, women were only allowed inside as spectators.
+Johanna operated – after her husband’s death in 1814 – a considerable financial empire, the Firma Weduwe Borski, including commission agents in securities.
+She dwelled in the highest financial circles and ran the company as successfully as her husband had done.
+However, one thing she had to hand off to her male power of attorney and that was representing the firm at the fair.
+In those days, women were only allowed in there as spectators.

-In February 1975, the stock exchange welcomed the first three female exchange clerks; their arrival was made possible by an amendment of the operator regulations.
-The fact that this was accompanied by songs with lyrics (in Dutch) such as “Oh, you are so beautiful” and “You can only look…” indicates that this was still a special event at the time.
+In February 1975, the Exchange welcomed the first three female Exchange clerks: their arrival was made possible by an amendment to the clerk regulations.
+That this was accompanied by songs such as “Oh, how beautiful you are,” and “You can only look at it,” indicates that this was a special event even then.
+And although nowadays the number of women in the stock market industry has increased, the arrival of the first female stock market chairman in 2019 was still a special event.